 According to the CHP study, the top reason for motorcycle accidents was unsafe speed.
 For riders, speed can make a motorcycle more difficult to control.
 For drivers, speed can increase the risk of being unable to stop before hitting a motorcycle.

-Schedule a Free Consultation with Our Los Angeles Motorcycle Accident Lawyers After a Collision
+Schedule a Free Consultation with Our Motorcycle Crash Lawyers in Los Angeles

 Even when motorcyclists and drivers exercise caution, collisions can still happen.
 To discuss your motorcycle accident and the injuries you suffered, contact M&Y Personal Injury Lawyers for a free consultation.